Mohammad3id/100_days_of_swift/highlights.md

 ## `UIStoryboard`

-Apparently you can have multiple storyboards in one app and can use load them by making an instance of `UIStoryboard` and providing the storyboard name and the bundle that contains it.
+Apparently you can have multiple storyboards in one app and can load them by making an instance of `UIStoryboard` and providing the storyboard name and the bundle that contains it.

 > Passing `nil` as the bundle means "use the current app main bundle".